 The White Cliffs of Dover would make an excellent day trip from London.
 Dover is in the county of Kent in the southeastern part of England.
 You have a few options to travel the 79 miles from London to the Cliffs of Dover.

 - Drive!
 The drive from London to the Cliffs takes about 2 hours.
 Use the postcode CT15 5NA then follow the brown signs.
 There is a parking lot run by the National Trust.
 It is open from 9 am to 7 pm and costs £4.
 National Trust members park for free.
 Click here to get more information about joining the National Trust.

 - Train!
 The train from London St. Pancras Station to Dover Priory takes a little more than an hour.
 The one thing you need to keep in mind is that the distance from Dover Priory to the White Cliffs is about two miles.
 You will be walking a lot once you get to the Cliffs, so you may want to save your legs and take a taxi from the station.
-Be sure to book your train ticket in advance to get the best price.
+Be sure to book your train ticket in advance and choose specific train times to get the best price.
 Click here to check the schedule and pricing.